dotnet/aspnetcore/docs/BuildFromSource.md

 > You can do so by running the `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` command
 > in PowerShell.
 For more information on execution policies, you can read the [execution policy docs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy).

-If you already have Visual Studio installed, you can use the installation script above to ensure that you have the correct components installed.
+The  [global.json](/global.json) file specifies the minimum requirements needed to build using `msbuild`.
+The [eng/scripts/vs.json](/eng/scripts/vs.json) file provides a description of the components needed to build within VS. If you plan on developing in Visual Studio, you will need to have these components installed.

-The  [global.json](/global.json) and [eng/scripts/vs.json](/eng/scripts/vs.json) provide a description of the components required to support building the repo.
+> :bulb: The `IntallVisualStudio.ps1` script mentioned above reads from the `vs.json` file to determine what components to install.

 **[Git](https://git-scm.org)**